 IW → FOL

-That, my friends, demonstrates the basic rules of conditional reasoning, and it’s as easy as falling off a log!
+And that demonstrates the basic rules of conditional reasoning.
 Things can get more complex when you add more conditions, and when some of the terms are negative and some are positive, and there are plenty of ways that the authors of the test can cloud the issue, but with this as your starting point you are well on the way to mastering this crucial type of reasoning and increasing your score on the LSAT.
-For more advanced help, keep an eye on this blog for my next post, and of course check out the Logical Reasoning Bible and our course materials.
+If you want to continue with some Conditional Reasoning 101, check out these blogs: